JLC2141/intro_to_cli/README.md

 ![cd_down](images/cd_down.png)

-To some extent, the cd command is equivalent to you double-clicking folders on your file explorer.
+To some extent, the `cd` command is equivalent to you double-clicking folders on your file explorer.

 You'll notice the command prompt shows we successfully navigated into resources.
-But, I followed the cd command with two commands we learned prior, ls and pwd, to look at the contents within resources and re-confirm our new working directory, respectively.
+But, I followed the `cd` command with two commands we learned prior, `ls` and `pwd`, to look at the contents within resources and re-confirm our new working directory, respectively.
 We see that the resources directory contains 3 additional directories.

 It is common to refer to the navigation we just performed as "going down" because we are going down into directories relative to the hierarchal structure of the file system starting at root.

-We can also go back, or up directories using the cd command.
+We can also go back, or up directories using the `cd` command.
 We also refer to this as parent directories.
 For example, intro_to_cli is the parent directory of resources because it is contained within intro_to_cli.
 Likewise, workspaces is the parent directory of intro_to_cli.

-From resources, to navigate back to the parent directory, intro_to_cli, we use the following command to change one directory up:
+Within the resources directory as our current working directory, to navigate back to the parent directory, intro_to_cli, we use the following command to change one directory up:

 ```
 cd ..